Schengen Area: Single online visa application platform (EU VAP)

+EU digital travel application

+The European Commission is developing an EU digital travel application, a mobile app designed to allow travellers to create and store digital travel credentials before crossing the external borders of the Schengen Area.
+On 19 November 2025, the Council of the European Union adopted its negotiating position on the regulation, which aims to modernise border checks and facilitate smoother travel.
+The application will be an optional tool that enables both EU and non-EU citizens to submit their travel data and documents in advance.

+The proposal was approved by the European Parliament Committee on Civil Liberties, Justice and Home Affairs in December 2025 by a margin of 42–13.

 Legal basis

 Provisions in the treaties of the European Union

 The legal basis for Schengen in the treaties of the European Union has been inserted in the Treaty establishing the European Community through Article 2, point 15 of the Treaty of Amsterdam.
 This inserted a new title named "Visas, asylum, immigration and other policies related to free movement of persons" into the treaty, currently numbered as Title IV, and comprising articles 61 to 69.
 The Treaty of Lisbon substantially amends the provisions of the articles in the title, renames the title to "Area of freedom, security and justice" and divides it into five chapters, called "General provisions", "Policies on border checks, asylum and immigration", "Judicial cooperation in civil matters", "Judicial cooperation in criminal matters", and "Police cooperation".

 The Schengen Agreement and the Schengen Convention

 The Schengen Area originally had its legal basis outside the then European Economic Community, having been established by a sub-set of member states of the Community using two international agreements: